harris-chris/Jot/README.md

 ![Add name and then create](./.readme-images/give_role_name.png)

 ### Troubleshooting
-- **Segmentation Fault**: if the allocated memory for the Lambda function (defined in the `MemorySize` field of the `config.json`) is too low, Julia will not fail gracefully and will throw a Segmentation Fault.
+- **Getting a Segmentation Fault while running in AWS**: if the allocated memory for the Lambda function (defined in the `MemorySize` field of the `config.json`) is too low, Julia will not fail gracefully and will throw a Segmentation Fault.
 The default Lambda memory size (100mb) will cause this to occur.

 Any problems, please log them as an issue on github!